 Additional Serving Suggestions

 - Noodle Bowl: Serve the tofu meatballs over a bed of rice noodles with stir-fried vegetables and a drizzle of the sweet and sour glaze for a flavorful noodle bowl.
 This recipe for Bun Cha from Recipe Tin Eats is not vegan but will give you an idea of what I mean!
+If you want a plant-based option that’s just as comforting, give my Quick Plant Based Pho a go

 - Taco Filling: Stuff the meatballs into soft tortillas or taco shells, add shredded lettuce, diced tomatoes, and a dollop of vegan mayo for a delicious and unique taco filling.